harshit9715/blog/posts/iac-to-iic.md

 - Developers during the development process should be able to provision their own infrastructure. (because its serverless model)
 - Javascript as the programming language.

-Soon I lamded on [**AWS-CDK**](https://docs.aws.amazon.com/cdk/latest/guide/home.html).
+Soon I landed on [**AWS-CDK**](https://docs.aws.amazon.com/cdk/latest/guide/home.html).
 And my initial impressions were "This is exacly what I was looking for!"

 - No more templating language (JSON/ YAML), pure native code.
 (JAVASCRIPT)
 - Unit testable infrastructure :star: